illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp3.md

 Create a script named `ToggleTracking` that turns tracking on and off.
 You must add controls for two separate buttons to disable position and rotation tracking, independently of each other.
-Note that simultaneously disabling rotation and position tracking counts as extra credit.
-If you attempt this, make a note in your README file.

 A bad solution is to put all `GameObject`s as children of the camera.
 This depends on the hierarchy structure of Unity and causes performance issues, so we will not accept it.